KENNITHHH/UE5-to-UE4-Mannequin-Converter-for-Blender/README.md

 ## Limitations, honestly

-- This rebuilds the skeleton/skinning, not animations.
-Existing UE5 (Manny) animations won't automatically play — you'd retarget them separately once the mesh is on a UE4-shaped skeleton (UE4's Retarget Rig / IK Retargeter workflow, targeting bones that now match 1:1).
 - The `KEEP_BONES` list here matches the long-standing, well documented UE4 `SK_Mannequin` bone set.
 If your specific UE5 export uses different naming for some core bone, the diagnostic script in step 2 will catch it — fix